About NGK

 The NGK Group conducts surveys using a self-assessment questionnaire with reference to the RBA Code of Conduct.
 The assessment includes many aspects that are related to human rights, such as “identifying forced labor, child labor, and human trafficking," "working hours, wages, and welfare," "occupational safety and health," and "responsible mineral procurement."
 Through this survey, the NGK Group looks for, and could gather details on, any human rights risks in its business operations.

-In the fiscal year ending March 31, 2023, based on the above due diligence process, we conducted surveys using a self-assessment questionnaire in NGK and its 42 Japan domestic and overseas group companies (4 overseas group companies were added to the 39 companies implemented in the previous fiscal year), to confirm the existence and level of risks.
+In the fiscal year ending March 31, 2025, based on the above due diligence process, we conducted surveys using a self-assessment questionnaire in NGK and its 37 Japan domestic and overseas group companies to confirm the existence and level of risks.

 Additionally, the NGK Group has been establishing whistleblowing systems effective to apply in accordance with circumstances of country or region where each group company locates, such as reporting mechanism available to all employees at respective group companies.